stlpublicradio/DroneOperationsManual/opsmanual.md

 A professional UAS operation is one that involves careful planning and forethought.
 Before embarking on using drones to do journalism, pilots and organizations should take several steps.
 First and foremost, the pilot should practice with the drone to be used.
 Your first flight with the drone should not be for a story.
 Familiarization with the platform is essential.
 News organizations wanting to use drones should speak with local police and fire departments well before news breaks, alerting them of future news-gathering using drones.

-The general operating procedures for drone flights are divided into sections: Pre-trip, Pre-flight, Flight, Post-flight and Post-trip.
+The general operating procedures for drone flights are divided into sections:

+* Story Planning — What is the story and why are we using the drone to cover it?
+* Flight Planning — What conditions might we encounter during the flight?
+* Pre-trip — Is all equipment prepared for the flight?
+All crew properly briefed?
+* Pre-flight — Is the location as expected?
+Is the equipment operating properly?
+* Flight
+* Post-flight — Did the equipment perform as expected?
+* Post-trip — Was the mission completed as expected?
+Does any equipment need to be checked, repaired or replaced?
+Complete logs.
+* Post-Story — Was the story as expected?
+Did the use of the UAS serve its intended purpose?
+Was it worth the investment?

 The general requirements in each are encapsulated in checklists designed to help ensure each step is accomplished.

+Aside from "Flight", each section has a sheet that must be filled out and kept in the UAS Logbook.

 The sections, and the reasoning behind them, are described here:

-### Pre-Trip
+## Story Planning

+Before bringing a UAS into an environment, operational personnel should define the goals of the UAS flight before doing more specific mission planning.

+First, the basics: Date and time to fly, and whether those are flexible; the location; and the end product being sought through the use of the drone (photos, video, other).

+Then, consider:

+* What's the story we're aiming to cover?
+* What purpose is the drone serving in your story?
+* What context is the drone adding to your story?
+* Be specific.
+What shots do you need?
+* How much drone video or photography do you need to tell the story?
+* What privacy issues can you anticipate and what steps have you taken to mitigate them?
+* What ethical issues can you anticipate and what steps have you taken to mitigate them?

+## Flight Planning

 Prior to embarking on any drone operation, the pilot in command must gather information about the proposed flight area to ensure safe operations that comply with Federal Aviation Regulations.